Depop vs Poshmark: Which Platform Should You Sell On? (Or Both)

-A vintage Levi's trucker jacket might fly off Depop in 3 days and sit on Poshmark for 3 months.
+A vintage Levi's trucker jacket sells on Depop in 3 days.
+The same jacket sits on Poshmark for 3 months.
 A NWT Lululemon set?
-Opposite story.
-Same seller, same effort, completely different outcomes depending on where the listing lives.
+Opposite story — gone on Poshmark in a week, invisible on Depop.
+Same seller, same photos, same effort.
+Completely different outcomes depending on where the listing lives.

 The real question isn't "which one?"
 It's "which one for what?"
 And increasingly, the answer serious resellers land on is: both.